ersilia-os/chempfn/README.md

 ## Citation

-If you use this package, please cite the [origianl authors](https://arxiv.org/abs/2207.01848) of the model and [this package](https://github.com/ersilia-os/ensemble-tabpfn/blob/master/CITATION.cff).
+If you use this package, please cite the [original authors](https://arxiv.org/abs/2207.01848) of the model and [this package](https://github.com/ersilia-os/ensemble-tabpfn/blob/master/CITATION.cff).

 ## License